chinapedia/wikipedia.abstract.en/Page/Engineering.md

 Computer use

-CFD_Shuttle.jpg during re-entry.
+during re-entry.
 Solutions to the flow require modelling of the combined effects of fluid flow and the heat equations.]]

 As with all modern scientific and technological endeavors, computers and software play an increasingly important role.
 As well as the typical business application software there are a number of computer aided applications (computer-aided technologies) specifically for engineering.
 Computers can be used to generate models of fundamental physical processes, which can be solved using numerical methods.

-WorldWideWebAroundWikipedia.pngs]] One of the most widely used design tools in the profession is computer-aided design (CAD) software.
+s]] One of the most widely used design tools in the profession is computer-aided design (CAD) software.
 It enables engineers to create 3D models, 2D drawings, and schematics of their designs.
 CAD together with digital mockup (DMU) and CAE software such as finite element method analysis or analytic element method allows engineers to create models of designs that can be analyzed without having to make expensive and time-consuming physical prototypes.

 These allow products and components to be checked for flaws; assess fit and assembly; study ergonomics; and to analyze static and dynamic characteristics of systems such as stresses, temperatures, electromagnetic emissions, electrical currents and voltages, digital logic levels, fluid flows, and kinematics.
 Access and distribution of all this information is generally organized with the use of product data management software.